Solar leases: What to know before you sign

 You've probably heard the terms solar leases and power purchase agreements (PPAs) used interchangeably.
 While similar, the critical difference is that with a lease, you'll have a fixed monthly payment, whereas with PPA, you'll purchase the power generated by your system at a fixed price per kilowatt-hour (kWh).

-Essentially, the key difference between a solar lease and a PPA is that with a solar lease, your monthly payments are predictable and stay the same over the lifetime of your contract.
+Essentially, the key difference between a solar lease and a PPA is that with a solar lease, your monthly payments are predictable over the lifetime of your contract.
 With a PPA, your monthly payment will vary depending on how much electricity your system produces.
 If a consistent monthly payment is more helpful for your budget, a lease makes more sense for you than a PPA.

 However, if anything goes wrong with your system, with a solar lease, you could be stuck paying for power you're not receiving until your provider sends someone out to fix it.